jmcunx/jmerge/README.md

 This is a hack and rather difficult to use, some day I hope to rewrite it to make it simpler.
-But for now I put up with the aggravation with using it.
+But for now I put up with the aggravation whe I need to using it.

 This requires [j\_lib2](https://github.com/jmcunx/j_lib2) to build.